How to successfully implement a customer experience vision in the automotive retail industry

 How to make a customer experience plan more effective

-catalyst for culture change to one that is customer-focused
+a catalyst for culture change to one that is customer-focused

 Silos are your number one pet peeve, in case you didn’t know.
 The way these departments work creates friction for both customers and employees and makes running the dealership much more difficult than it has to be.
 One method to bring these silos together and establish a sense of a unified organizational culture is through a customer experience vision.
-According to CustomerThink, a global community for customer-centric business strategy, departments work toward the same goal, employees feel better connected with coworkers, and consumers have a more uniform experience across the board, or a “one-company experience.”
+According to CustomerThink, a global community for customer-centric business strategy, departments work toward the same goal, employees feel better connected with coworkers, and consumers have a more uniform experience across the board or a “one-company experience.”

 Your vision for the client experience should include these four things.